By Cecily Winter

-Flash published in 3 Moon Magazine April 2021
+Flash fiction published in 3 Moon Magazine April 2021

 Fog Alley and its single brick house are visible only on a particular kind of foggy evening.
 This is that kind of evening.